rec/rec/resume.md

 ### <span>Lead developer on BiblioPixel, Maniacal Labs</span> <span> (2016-2019)

-Maniacal Lab's BiblioPixel was a popular lighting control program written in Python that controlled LEDs in strips, matrices, cubes and other layouts, as well as other lighting systems such as the Philips Hue and DMX.
+Maniacal Lab's BiblioPixel was a popular lighting control program written in Python that controlled LEDs and smart bulbs in strips, matrices, cubes and other layouts.

-I rewrote it from the ground up, with a REST server for pixel and higher-level control, both code and data plug-ins, animators including video feedback with an IIR filter, and a new data model using `numpy` arrays, leading to very roughly a 30x speedup with perfect backwards compatibility.
+I rewrote it from the ground up, adding a REST server for pixel and higher-level control, code and data plug-ins, many animators including video feedback with an IIR filter, and a new data model using `numpy` arrays, leading to very roughly a 30x speedup with perfect backwards compatibility.